Jan Vondrák

 Jan Vondrák is a Czech applied mathematician and theoretical computer scientist.
-He is a professor of mathematics at Stanford University since 2015.
-He was a research staff member in the theory group at the IBM Almaden Research Center from 2009 to 2015.
+He has been a professor of mathematics at Stanford University since 2015.

+Education

-Vondrák completed a bachelor's degree in Physics (1995) and a M.S.
+Vondrák completed a bachelor's degree in physics (1995) and an M.S.
 (1999) and Ph.D.
-(2007) in Computer Science at Charles University under advisor Martin Loebl.
-He met mathematician Maryam Mirzakhani in 2004 in Boston.
-Vondrák completed a Ph.D. in Applied Mathematics in 2005 at Massachusetts Institute of Technology under advisor Michel Goemans.
+(2007) in computer science at Charles University under advisor Martin Loebl.
+Vondrák completed an additional Ph.D. in applied mathematics in 2005 at Massachusetts Institute of Technology under advisor Michel Goemans.

+Career

 He was a postdoctoral researcher in the theory group at Microsoft Research from 2005 to 2006.
 From 2006 to 2009, Vondrák was a postdoctoral teaching fellow at Princeton University.
+He was a research staff member in the theory group at the IBM Almaden Research Center from 2009 to 2015.

+Since 2015, he has been a professor of mathematics at Stanford University.

+Personal life

-He married Mirzakhani in 2008 on a mountain in New Hampshire.
+He met mathematician Maryam Mirzakhani in 2004 in Boston.
+They married in 2008 on a mountain in New Hampshire.
 They moved to California in 2009.
 Their daughter Anahita was born 2011.
-His late wife died of breast cancer in 2017.
+Mirzakhani died of breast cancer in 2017.